 How will I know if I am selected to receive a scholarship?

-All students will receive notification of the Highline Schools Foundation final scholarship decisions by early May.
+All students will receive notification of the Highline Schools Foundation final scholarship decisions mid-May.
 Please note, all scholarship selections are made by the Highline Schools Foundation Scholarship Committees.

 I received a HSF scholarship.
 How can I thank the donors?